emannenicholas/pupe-pat/README.md

 cd pupe-pat
 python setup.py install
 ```
-but this setup is not recommended.
+but the docker installation is preferred.
 This setup will not include the wrapper
 scripts described above in the Examples section above.
-For either using a
+For using a
 machine besides `optics-support` or using a direct python installation
 see the Advanced Examples below.